What Is An Engine Lubrication System? Its Functions And Parts

 Four-Stroke Engine

 An oil sump or pan stores oil for lubricating four-stroke engines.
 The oil circulates within the engine through splash lubrication or a pressurized lubrication pump system, which is the most preferred choice by manufacturers.
-The two can be featured together in an engine.
+An engine can combine the two features.

 Partially immersing the crankshaft in an oil sump causes splash lubrication.
 The momentum of the rotating crankshaft splashes oil to other components in the engine, such as the cam lobes, cylinder walls, wrist pin, etc.